JacobDev1/xl-converter/README.md

 Encode to **JPEG XL, AVIF, WEBP, and JPG**.
 Convert from **HEIF** and [more](https://xl-docs.codepoems.eu/supported-formats)

 ## Features
+#### Out of the Box

+Just drop your images and convert.
+XL Converter works out of the box with no setup or steep learning curve.
+It prioritizes user experience while granting access to cutting-edge technology.

 #### JPG Reconstruction

 Losslessly transcode JPG to JPEG XL, reverse the process when needed.